Choose a platform

 Choose the type of database

-The NetarchiveSuite can use two types of database:
+The NetarchiveSuite can use three types of database:

-However by default, NetarchiveSuite uses an external Derby server.
+By default, the NetarchiveSuite uses an external Derby server.

 In fact NetarchiveSuite uses up to three distinct databases depending on which modules of NetarchiveSuite are deployed - a harvest database, an arcrepository administration database, and a wayback indexing database.